-Spotting Zimbalist on the SSA’s baby name list was a lot like spotting Arbutus: I wasn’t quite sure what to make of it the first time I saw it.
+Spotting Zimbalist in the SSA’s baby name data was a lot like spotting Arbutus: I wasn’t quite sure what to make of it the first time I saw it.

-The baby name Zimbalist has only ever made the list twice:
+The baby name Zimbalist has only ever appeared in the data twice:

 - 1973: unlisted